 How can I manage my child's head lice?

-- Do not shave your child's hair.
+- Wet your child's hair.

 - Do not shave your child's hair.
-Do not use pet products, acetone, bleach, kerosene or other flammable products to kill lice.
+Do not use pet products, acetone, bleach, kerosene, or other flammable products to kill lice.
 Household products such as oils, margarine, mayonnaise, and petroleum jelly do not work.

 How can I prevent the spread of head lice?

-When should I contact my child's caregiver?
+When should I call my child's doctor?

 - Your child's scalp burns, stings, or is numb after using the lice medicine.